actions-matrix/release-matrix-action/README.md

 ## Usage

-You can now consume the action by referencing the `main` branch
+You can now consume the action by referencing the `v1` branch

 ```yaml
 name: Test